Enservco (NYSEAMERICAN:ENSV) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note released on Sunday.
-The firm issued a sell rating on the oil and gas producer’s stock.
+Equities researchers at StockNews.com started coverage on shares of Enservco (NYSEAMERICAN:ENSV – Get Free Report) in a research note issued on Sunday.
+The brokerage set a “sell” rating on the oil and gas producer’s stock.

 Enservco Stock Performance

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last released its quarterly earnings results on Monday, May 15th.
-The oil and gas producer reported ($0.07) earnings per share (EPS) for the quarter.
-The business had revenue of $8.91 million for the quarter.
-Enservco had a negative net margin of 44.23% and a negative return on equity of 299.37%.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last posted its quarterly earnings results on Monday, May 15th.
+The oil and gas producer reported ($0.07) earnings per share for the quarter.
+Enservco had a negative return on equity of 299.37% and a negative net margin of 44.23%.
+The business had revenue of $8.91 million during the quarter.

 Enservco Corporation, through its subsidiaries, provides well enhancement and fluid management services to the onshore oil and natural gas industry.
 It offers hot oiling and acidizing, frac water heating, pressure testing, acidizing, and water hauling services, as well as well site construction services.